 Michelle Buchanan, Executive Director

-Michelle joined Motus Dance in 2009 when she performed in Broken Fragile Mind.
+Michelle joined IMAC (formerly Motus Dance) in 2009 when she performed in Broken Fragile Mind.
 After years of dancing, choreographing, and teaching for Motus, she became the Executive Director is 2017.
 She moved here from San Diego, where she was a member of Butterworth Dance Company, and was a guest artist for several other productions including San Diego Dance Theater’s Trolley Dances.
 She has also lived and danced in Hawaii where she was a teacher, choreographer, and dancer, and part of the Still Frame in Motion and The Boundless Tour.
-Originally from Oregon where she found her love of modern dance at Oregon State University, she began her dance training in ballet and performed with the Eugene Ballet Company.
+Originally from Oregon, where she found her love of modern dance at Oregon State University, she began her dance training in ballet and performed with the Eugene Ballet Company.
 Michelle is excited to be a part of such a dynamic group, and is eternally grateful for the love and unending support of her husband Sean and her son Dylan.

 Bethany Wells Bak, Director of Movement Education